DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 Context: Schools must appoint an appropriate body (outside of the Manage ECTs service) for their ECTs.
 We ask SITs to report their AB choice(s) to DfE via the Manage ECTs service.
 It is not a statutory need to report within the service -- in fact it needs to be reported outside of the service.
-Use the info to play the details back to the ABs -- to cross reference check where schools have registered ECTs for training without registering for induction.
+We use the info to play the details back to the ABs -- to cross reference check where schools have registered ECTs for training without registering for induction.
 On their records they can also see the other way round --